-- 37.3 If both the Chairman and the Vice-Chairman are absent from a Committee or Sub-Committee meeting, the Committee shall elect another Member from those present to preside. - 37.4 The Member presiding at the meeting may exercise the powers or duties of the Chairman in relation to the conduct of the meeting. - 37.5 During the meeting, if the Chairman counts the number of Members present and declares there is not a quorum present, the meeting will adjourn immediately.
+- 37.1 At a Committee or Sub-Committee meeting, the Chairman, if present, shall preside. - 37.2 If the Chairman is absent from a Committee or Sub-Committee meeting, the Vice-Chairman, if present, shall preside. - 37.3 If both the Chairman and the Vice-Chairman are absent from a Committee or Sub-Committee meeting, the Committee shall elect another Member from those present to preside. - 37.4 The Member presiding at the meeting may exercise the powers or duties of the Chairman in relation to the conduct of the meeting. - 37.5 During the meeting, if the Chairman counts the number of Members present and declares there is not a quorum present, the meeting will adjourn immediately.
 Remaining business will be considered at a time and date fixed by the Chairman.
 If he does not fix a date, the remaining business will be considered at the next ordinary Committee or Sub-Committee meeting.